 Herein, we first conducted comprehensive experiments and theoretical calculations, and revealed how $BDE{f}(-)$ affects intrinsic material stability and device lifetime.
-Considering that the PO group is known to have $BDE{f}(-)$ issues, but are still one of the most popular electron acceptors in OLED materials (especially in high-efficiency hosts),[11] PO-derivatives would be meaningful representatives for studying $BDE{f}(-)$ .
-In addition, since Cz is nearly the most common electron donor in OLED molecules,[2] and the corresponding C-N bonds have demonstrated $BDE{f}(-)$ issues in some cases,[6] Cz derivatives also deserves a thorough study.
-We thus took a systematic theoretical study on typical PO and Cz-derivatives, and developed an effective and general strategy to rationally manage $BDE{f}(-)$ according to fundamental thermodynamics, which was validated by the comparisons in several groups of reported and newly designed molecules.
-Importantly, since this tactic can significantly improve $BDE{f}(-)$ (often by ~1 eV), it actually provides a new perspective for reviving the originally vulnerable building blocks (like PO) instead of being casted away.
-Thus, this tactic can largely enrich the alternative blocks for the development of robust OLED and other organic (opto)electronic materials.
+Considering that the PO group is known to have $BDE{f}(-)$ issues, but are still one of the most popular electron acceptors in high-efficiency hosts,^[11] PO-derivatives would be meaningful representatives for studying $BDE{f}(-)$.
+In addition, Cz is nearly the most common electron donor in OLED molecules,^[2] and the corresponding C-N bonds have demonstrated $BDE{f}(-)$ issues in some cases,^[6] so Cz derivatives also deserve a thorough study.
+Thereby, we took a systematic theoretical study on typical PO and Cz-derivatives, and developed an effective and general strategy to rationally manage $BDE{f}(-)$ according to fundamental thermodynamics, which was further validated by the comparisons in several groups of reported and newly designed molecules.
+We uncovered that introducing an appropriate electron-withdrawing group (EWG) as the negative charge manager within the molecule can not only improve $BDE{f}(-)$ substantially irrespective of the types of the fragile bonds (often by ~1 eV), but also hinders the bond cleavage process greatly.
+This tactic provides a new perspective for reforming the originally vulnerable building blocks, thus largely enrich the alternative blocks for the development of robust OLED and other organic (opto)electronic materials.

 Figure 1. a) Schematic of the potential mechanism of EPA-induced bond-dissociation of the negative polaron.
 The asterisk refers to the excited state.
 BDEf(n) and $BDE_f(-)$ refers to the bond-dissociation energies of the fragile C-X bonds under neutral and anionic states, respectively. b) Chemical structures of typical OLED molecules 1-7.
-The fragile bonds are highlighted by the red markers. c) $BDE_f$ values of the interested molecules.
+The fragile bonds are highlighted by the red markers. c) BDE_f values of the interested molecules.
 All calculations were at the M06-2X/def2-SVP level.